wrex/rexs.tips/content/guitar/Getting started/notes/just-12-notes.md

 A surprising number of guitarists never learn where all the notes are on the fretboard, much less how to read music.
 This is a real shame.
 Musicians learning almost any other instrument **start** by associating written notes on the staff with where and how to produce those notes on their instrument.
 It’s an odd quirk and unfortunate side-effect of a guitar’s layout that encourages students to think abut "shaps" rather than notes.

-For example, the first thing millions of beginners learn is how to play this C Major chord:
+For example, the first thing millions of beginners learn to play is this C Major chord:

 <a id="fig1"></a>
 {{< figure src="/img/neck-diagrams/cmajor-open.png" title="Fig 1.
 C Major, Open Position" class="figure-caption text-center" >}}